home-assistant/home-assistant.io/source/_integrations/notify.mqtt.markdown

 ha_domain: mqtt
 ---

-The `mqtt` notify platform lets you send an MQTT message when the `send_message` service is called.
-This can be used to expose some service of a remote device, that allows to process a message, e.g. to show it on a screen.
+The **MQTT notify** platform lets you send an MQTT message when the `send_message` service is called.
+This can be used to expose a service of a remote device that allows processing a message, such as showing it on a screen.

 ## Configuration